Ava Gardner

 Nancy Gates

-Nancy Gates (February 1, 1926 – March 24, 2019) was an American actress known for her work in film and television from the 1940s to the early 1960s.
+Nancy Jane Gates (February 1, 1926 – March 24, 2019) was an American actress known for her work in film and television from the 1940s to the early 1960s.
 She began her career as a teenager, debuting in "The Tuttles of Tahiti" (1942).
 Gates appeared in a variety of genres, including film noir, Westerns, and dramas.
 Her notable films include "Suddenly" (1954), opposite Frank Sinatra, "Some Came Running" (1958), and "Comanche Station" (1960).
 Gates made numerous television appearances, including roles in "Perry Mason," "Wagon Train," and "Burke's Law."
 Her versatility and the depth she brought to her characters earned her a lasting place in Hollywood history.
 Gates retired from acting in the early 1960s to focus on her family and other interests.

 Known for such films as: Suddenly